South America Pathway Living Landscapes

 -

-experienced, fairly paid facilitators (including a fluent Spanish-speaking facilitator)
+experienced, fairly paid facilitators

 -

-thoughtful curriculum design and planninglocal guides, artisans, and community partners
+thoughtful curriculum design and academic scaffolding

 -